crash1115/pf2e-downtime-scaling/README.md

 # PF2e Downtime Enhancements
-This is a module for Foundry VTT's Pathfinder 2e system that provides a few enhnacements for Earn Income and Crafting downtime activities.
+This is a module for Foundry VTT's Pathfinder 2e system that provides a few enhancements for Earn Income and Crafting downtime activities.

 ## Features
 **Speed Multipliers.** Set multipliers for the daily rates for both Crafting and Earn Income downtime activities, to make those things go faster.
 Multipliers are set individually for each activity, and can be set to vary based on the proficiency level of the skill being used (so you could do something like Trained is x2, Expert is x3, etc).
 These multipliers are used as defaults for the appropriate actions, but can be overridden on a case by case basis.